nooku/guides.nooku.org/02. Request and Response/02.2 BREAD.md

 Separating browse and read allows for more flexibility, specifically with testing, behaviors, events, etc. Standardising on the above structure allows a base controller to handle the majority of requests to retrieve or modify a record.

 Most actions that apply to a record fall into the 5 categories above.
-If you find yourself having to create additional custom actions, then chances are, you're doing something wrong.
+If you find yourself having to create additional custom actions, then chances are, they can be better represented by the above 5.
 You should not implement actions like actionPublish() or actionEnable().
 Those should be achieved through an edit action and passing the data to change as context.
 Binding context into your action names decreases flexibility, forces you to write more duplicate code, and makes testing more laborious.

 #### Notes:

-The default controller extends the model controller, so for most controllers that map to records (e.g. database tables), you do not need to create your controller file/class, nooku will handle finding the right controller for you.
+The default controller extends the model controller, so for most controllers that map to records (e.g. database tables), you do not need to create your controller file/class, Nooku will handle finding the right controller for you.

-Bearing that in mind, if you need to create a view that is not associated with a record, like "checkout" for example, then you must create a controller class that extends `\Nooku\Framework\ControllerView`
+Bearing that in mind, if you need to create a view that is not associated with a record, like a static text for example, then you must create a controller class that extends `KControllerView`